MicrosoftDocs/sql-docs/docs/machine-learning/install/change-default-language-runtime-version.md

 ## Prerequisites

-You need to install Cumulative Update (CU) 14 or later for SQL Server 2016 Services Pack (SP) 2 to change the default R runtime.
+You need to install **Cumulative Update (CU) 14 or later for SQL Server 2016 Services Pack (SP) 2** to change the default R runtime.
 To download the latest Cumulative Update, see the [Latest updates for Microsoft SQL Server](../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md).

 > [!NOTE]
 > If you slipstream CU14 or later with a new installation of SQL Server 2016 SP2, only the newest version of the R runtime will be installed.

 ## Change runtime version

-If you have installed Cumulative Update (CU) 14 or later for SQL Server 2016 SP2, you may have multiple versions of R in a SQL instance.
+If you have installed CU14 or later for SQL Server 2016 SP2, you may have multiple versions of R in a SQL instance.
 Each version is contained in a subfolder of the instance folder with the name `R_SERVICES.`*&lt;major&gt;*.*&lt;minor&gt;* (the folder from the original installation may not have a version number appended to the folder name).

 For example, if you install a CU containing R 3.5, a new `R_SERVICES` folder is created: